**This is an updated post**

 A standout CV doesn’t need a demolition so much as a facelift

-If you modernise the appearance with some sharper formatting and lead with the most important information first, in as factual a way as possible, then your results will speak for themselves.
+If you modernise the appearance of your resume with some sharper formatting and lead with the most important information first, in as factual a way as possible, then your results will speak for themselves.

 Get a Free Course Guide